experianplc/Experian-Address-Validation/README.md

 * postal_code
 * country

-However, in your integration you might wish to change "locality" to "city" or "postalCode" to "post code", for example.
+However, in your integration you might wish to change "locality" to "city" or "postal_code" to "post code", for example.

 1. Access the [_translations.js file](/src/ts/translations.js)